16.1.1.10. Token endpoints

 POST /token/unassign

-Unssign a token from a user.
-You can either provide “serial” as an argument to unassign this very token or you can provide user and realm, to unassign all tokens of a user.
+Unassign a token from a user.
+You can either provide “serial” as an argument to unassign this very token, or you can provide user and realm, to unassign all tokens of a user.

 Return